Spin-valley physics in anomalous thermoelectric responses of the spin-orbit coupled $\alpha$-$T_3$ system with broken time-reversal symmetry: Results and discussions

-The behavior of the Nernst conductivities shown in Fig.~\ref{fig: vnc_salp} can also be understood from the Mott relation, which connects the thermoelectric and electrical Hall responses.
-At low temperature, the Nernst conductivity $\alpha_{xy}$ is proportional to the energy derivative of the Hall conductivity $\sigma_{xy}$,
+Within the considered temperature regime, where $k_BT<<\vert \mu\vert$, it is expected that the behavior of the ANC shown in Fig.~\ref{fig: vnc_salp} can also be understood from the Mott relation, since phonon-drag effects, strong electron correlations, and inelastic scattering processes are not considered.
+In the low temperature limit, it is straightforward to derive the following Mott relation from Eq.~\eqref{anc_alt}